simplefoc/Arduino-FOC/README.md

 PciListenerImp listenerA(encoder.pinA, doA);
 PciListenerImp listenerB(encoder.pinB, doB);
 ```
-And finally instead of supplying the functions `doA` and `doB` to the `encoder.init()` you call the init without parameters and  use `PCIManager` library to register the interrupts
+Finally, after running `encoder.init()` you skip the call of the `encoder.enableInterrupts()` and call the `PCIManager` library to register the interrupts for all the encoder channels.
 ```cpp
 // initialise encoder hardware encoder.init();